 What are the formal entry requirements for this course?

-Aside from the general criteria that the College requires, you will need to achieve at least a Grade C or above in any Art / Design related subject or Design Technology (Product, Graphics, Resistant Materials).
+Aside from the general criteria that the college requires, you will need to achieve at least a Grade 4 or above in GCSE Art & Design or a grade C in any Design and Technology related GCSE (Product, Graphics, Resistant Materials).

 Subject combination advice